Hi Tanja,

 The Peter Henrich Henning Family League of South Africa is the owners of this website.

 The Henning families of South Africa have been documented almost completely and their family trees and history can be consulted on this website.
-The Peter Henrich Henning Family League maintain best generic levitra overnight a Family Museum and Documentation centre/Archive and distribute a Newsletter every three months (February, May, August and November) to members.
+The Peter Henrich Henning Family League maintain prednisone a Family Museum and Documentation centre/Archive and distribute a Newsletter every three months (February, May, August and November) to members.
 News reports of interest to the family are published in the newsletters.

 Hennings from other countries are envited to contact the League Secretary of the Peter Henrich Henning Family League for insertion of the particulars of their family on the website.